jfcote87/sshdb/README.md

 ## making connections

-Initialize a Config directly or via yaml or json formats.
-Config contains 1 to many TunnelConfigs which contain one to many connections (dsn strings).
+Initialize a TunnelConfig directly or via yaml or json formats.
+A TunnelConfig defines the ssh tunnel as well as one to multiple database connections (dsn strings).
 Example of yaml definitions may be found in ExampleConfig func and in the testfiles/config directory.

-	var config sshdb.Config
+	var config sshdb.TunnelConfig
 	if err := yaml.Unmarshal([]byte(cfg_yaml), &config); err != nil {
 		log.Fatalf("yaml decode failed: %v", err)
 	}
-	dbs, err := config.OpenDBs(mysql.TunnelDriver)
+	dbs, err := config.DatabaseMap()
 	if err != nil {
 		log.Fatalf("opendbs fail: %v", err)
 	}
-	dbs[0].Ping()
+	dbs["remoteDB"].Ping()

 Otherwise create a tunnel directly and open connectors as needed.
-This method makes the most sense if TunnelConfig does not have enough parameters for the case's ssh config.
+This method makes the most sense if TunnelConfig does not have sufficient ssh parameters to define the tunnel.

+	exampleCfg := &ssh.ClientConfig{
+		User:            "jfcote87",
+		Auth:            []ssh.AuthMethod{ssh.Password("my second favorite password")},
+		HostKeyCallback: ssh.InsecureIgnoreHostKey(),
+	}
-	// New creates a "tunnel" for database connections. tunnel, err := sshdb.New(mysql.TunnelDriver, exampleCfg, remoteAddr)
+	// New creates a "tunnel" for database connections. tunnel, err := sshdb.New(exampleCfg, remoteAddr)
 	if err != nil {
 		log.Fatalf("new tunnel create failed: %v", err)
 	}